-The onus is on the applicant to provide sufficient information to enable the reviewers to evaluate the relationship between this application and other sources of support, to evaluate the incremental value of additional support from the program, and to recommend the appropriate funding level.
+The onus is on the applicant to provide sufficient information for the reviewers to evaluate the relationship between this application and other sources of support, to evaluate the incremental value of additional support from the proposed IRCC Grant, and to recommend the appropriate funding level.

 The consequence of not providing adequate information to assess the relationship to other research support is that the reviewers may recommend reduced or no funding.

-Use this page to report the contributions committed by the supporting organization(s) to the research project.
-Before completing this section, read the program description and the College and Community Innovation Program Financial Administration Guide for information about the eligibility of expenditures and the regulations governing the use of grant funds.
+Use this page to report the contributions committed by the supporting organization(s) to the Chair program.
+Before completing this section, read the program description and the College and Community Innovation Program Tri-Agency Financial Administration Guide for information about the eligibility of expenditures and the regulations governing the use of grant funds.
 Also review the Guidelines on Eligibility and Value of In-Kind Contributions and the Guidelines for Organizations Participating in Research Partnerships Programs.

 List the resources the supporting organization will provide to support the proposed activities including:

-Use the Contributions from Supporting Organizations - Attachment page to provide an explanation of the cash and eligible in-kind contributions; and indicate to which academic institution these contributions will be directed, particularly any cash contribution, if applicable.
+Use the Contributions from Supporting Organizations - Attachment page to provide an explanation of the cash and eligible in-kind contributions from each partner.

 Form 183A and letter of support (and attachments, as required)

-A completed Form 183A, letter of support and any other required documents must be attached for each organization participating in an applied research project.
-Either the applicant or the supporting organization must complete all applicable pages of the form and provide the required documents.
+A completed Form 183A, letter of support and any other required documents must be attached for each organization participating in a research project.
+Either the applicant or the supporting organization must complete all applicable sections of the form and provide the required documents.

 To allow a supporting organization the ability to link a Form 183A to your application, use the Access Manager page of an Application for a College and Community Innovation (CCI) Grant Program form (Form 103).
 For details on how to use this function, refer to the Access Manager instructions.

 For applicants who are filling out Form 183A on behalf of the participating organization use the Link Manager page of Form 183A to link to your application.
 For details on how to use this function, refer to the Link Manager instructions.

-Provide a detailed explanation of the in-kind contributions to the direct costs of research.
+Provide a detailed explanation of the in-kind contributions to the direct costs of research from each partner.
 This information will be used to assess the level and nature of the partner involvement, the importance of their contribution to the success of the project and an appropriate cost-sharing ratio.
-This section must state how the company partner’s contributions will be allocated and to which academic institution they will be directed, particularly any cash contribution, if applicable.

 Describe the anticipated plans to protect and dispose of intellectual property (IP) arising in the project.

-Given the purpose of the projects and the fact that they are company-driven, the college and university must have the right to use the new knowledge or technology in future teaching and research; and faculty and students must have the right to describe the project on their curricula vitae.
+Given the purpose of the projects and the fact that they are company-driven, the college must have the right to use the new knowledge or technology in future teaching and research; and faculty and students must have the right to describe the project on their CVs.

 An Environmental Information Form (Appendix A) must be completed and uploaded to the Environmental impact page if required.

-Suggest the names of five people competent to assess the technical aspects of the proposal.
-This list should include experts from the college and/or the broader research community and at least one expert from the private-sector.
-As appropriate include people from the natural and social sciences, engineering, humanities and/or health who are competent to assess the research.
+Suggest the names of five people competent to assess the proposal.
+This list should include experts from the college research community and/or the broader research community and at least one expert from the private sector.
+As appropriate, include people from the natural and social sciences, engineering, humanities and/or health who are competent to assess the research.

-Give the name, complete mailing address, telephone and facsimile numbers, e-mail address, and the area(s) of expertise of potential referees.
+Give the name, complete mailing address, telephone and facsimile numbers, email address, and the area(s) of expertise of potential external reviewers.

 You may also request in a cover letter that some individuals or companies not be involved in the review of your application.
 Your request will be taken into account by NSERC.